intel/yask/README.md

 ## Overview
 YASK is a framework to rapidly create high-performance stencil code including optimizations and features such as
+* Support for boundary layers and staggered-grid stencils.
-* Vector-folding to increase data reuse via non-traditional data layout,
+* Vector-folding to increase data reuse via non-traditional data layout.
-* Multi-level OpenMP parallelism to exploit multiple cores and threads,
+* Multi-level OpenMP parallelism to exploit multiple cores and threads.
-* Scaling to multiple sockets and nodes via MPI with overlapped communication and compute, and
+* Scaling to multiple sockets and nodes via MPI with overlapped communication and compute.
-* Spatial tiling with automatically-tuned block sizes,
+* Spatial tiling with automatically-tuned block sizes.
-* Temporal tiling in multiple dimensions to further increase cache locality,
+* Temporal tiling in multiple dimensions to further increase cache locality.
 * APIs for C++ and Python: [API documentation](https://rawgit.com/intel/yask/api-docs/html/index.html).

-YASK contains a domain-specific compiler to convert scalar stencil code to SIMD-optimized code for Intel(R) Xeon Phi(TM) and Intel(R) Xeon(R) processors.
+YASK contains a domain-specific compiler to convert stencil-equation specifications to SIMD-optimized code for Intel(R) Xeon Phi(TM) and Intel(R) Xeon(R) processors.

 ### Supported Platforms and Processors:
 * 64-bit Linux.